jeroennoten/Laravel-AdminLTE/README.md

 ### 5.5 Authentication Views

 > Note: this is only available for Laravel 5.2 or higher versions.

-> Note: From Laravel 7 and higher versions, the authentication views are part of the `laravel/ui` package.
+> Note: from Laravel 7 and higher versions, the authentication views are part of the `laravel/ui` package.
 So it is recommended to read [Laravel Authentication Documentation](https://laravel.com/docs/7.x/authentication) before proceeding.

 This package provides the following command to replace the Laravel defaults authentication views with AdminLTE styled views.